tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/日志管理/使用 COS 存储云产品日志_intl_en.md

 Logs in CLS can be shipped to COS by using any of the following three formats:

 - Delimited format: you can ship log data in delimited format to COS.
+For more information, please see [CSV Shipping](https://intl.cloud.tencent.com/document/product/614/31582).
 - JSON format: you can ship log data in JSON format to COS.
 For more information, please see [Shipping in JSON Format](https://intl.cloud.tencent.com/document/product/614/31583).
 - Source format: you can ship log data in the source format to COS.
 Single-line and multi-line full text shipping is supported, and some source text can be shipped in CSV format.
 For more information, please see [Shipping in Source Format](https://intl.cloud.tencent.com/document/product/614/31584).